chastucker/theDash/README.md

       - SUPABASE_SERVICE_ROLE_SECRET - the supabase's service_role key found in `supabase.com/dashboard/project/{supabase_project_id}/settings/api`
       - DATABASE_URL - In the form of `postgres://postgres.{supabase_project_id}:{database_password}@{region_of_project}.pooler.supabase.com:6543/postgres?pgbouncer=true&connection_limit=1`
       - DIRECT_URL In the form of `postgres://postgres.{supabase_project_id}:{database_password}@{region_of_project}.pooler.supabase.com:5432/postgres`
+      - BASE_URL - the base url for the server
+   3. make a .env file in the web directory
+      1. Add a `NEXT_PUBLIC_SERVER_BASE_URL` with your base url to your server
 5. start the project
    - Open up a terminal and run `cd server; npm run generateclient; npx prisma migrate:dev; npm run dev`
    - In another terminal window open `cd web; npm run dev`